AcalephStorage/consul-alerts/README.md

 ### Notifiers

-There are two builtin notifiers.
-The logger and the email notifier.
-The logger is enabled by default while the email notifier is disabled.
-It's also possible to add custom notifiers similar to adding event handlers.
+There are four builtin notifiers.
+Only the *Log* notifier is enabled by default.
+It is also possible to add custom notifiers similar to custom event handlers.

 #### Logger